 56) Model: Do you have a desire to model and a great Blue Steel pose?
 If so, you can model part-time and earn profit.
 You can find modeling opportunities locally and nationally online.

-57) Start a Mobile Laundry Service: Generate more cash flow by offering to wash, fold, and deliver clothes for people.
+57) Start a Mobile Laundry Service: Generate more cash flow with this side hustle idea by offering to wash, fold, and deliver clothes for people.

 58) Clean Windows: Windows get dirty every day.
 Create a window cleaning service and your services will be in demand.
 All you need are supplies and a marketing plan.

 59) Transcribe for Doctors: Doctors often need their notes typed out for them.
-You can fill this void by providing a medical transcription service.
+You can fill this void with this side hustle idea — by providing a medical transcription service.
 Get started by inquiring at your local doctor’s office.